 There have been multiple deployments to Yemen.
-Technical areas include CMAM and IYCF-E
+Technical areas include CMAM, IYCF-E and Assessment

 Reason for request:

 Yemen is current gripped by a combination of civil conflict and drought that has left an estimated 21.2 million people (82% of the population) in need of some form of humanitarian assistance, including 10.3 million who are in acute need.
 An estimated 14 million people are currently food insecure, including 7 million people who do not know where their next meal will come from.

 In 2016, the nutrition cluster agreed on a joint CMAM programme scaling up, with the objective of drastically increasing the geographical coverage, programme convergence and updating the National CMAM guidelines in line with international standards.

 The main objective of the TRRT advisor was to:

 - Provide technical and strategic support to MoPHP and Nutrition Cluster partners to update/develop nutrition national standards, protocols and guidelines related to CMAM in line with the international standards.